CTSRD-CHERI/cheri-exercises/src/exercises/compile-and-run/README.md

 4. Run the binary: it should print a pointer size of `16` and address size of `8`.

-The second test program is written in CHERI C:
+The second test program is written in CHERI C, and so must be built for, and run on, CHERI targets:

 5. Compile `print-capability.c` with a CHERI-RISC-V or Morello target and a binary name of `print-capability`.